GRESB/api-docs/source/includes/_reporting-entities.md

 # Reporting Entities

 The entities (companies or funds) participating in the survey.
+Entity information is extracted via the `entities` endpoint.

 <aside class="warning">
   This endpoint replaces the previous "Survey Responses" endpoint.
 Only an